dmbarbour/wikilon/docs/AwelonLang.md

         modify  :: Ref a -> (Maybe a -> Maybe a) -> T e ()
         modify v f = read v >>= write v . f

 This API isn't ideal: It doesn't enforce a separation of read-write vs read-fork transactions.
 The exceptions aren't resumable.
 Caching is left to ad-hoc user code.
+I'm uncertain whether optional values are the best way to work with undefined memory locations.
 But it's a starting point.

 Effects are modeled as asynchronous interactions with system variables.
 The simplest case is writing a request to a system task queue.
 After we commit, the system will extract the request for handling.
 After handling, a response would be written to a designated variable or channel.
 Very often our response will include new variables, perhaps representing input and output channels for an established network connection.
 This is all very conventional modulo a minor restriction regarding synchronous requests: waiting on a response before we even commit a request is doomed to fail.
 It will not be difficult to support web applications or even general network access.